rupor-github/win-gpg-agent/README.md

 - make sure that gpg-agent will use `pinentry.exe` from the same directory where agent-gui.exe is.
 - make sure that it functions by communicating with it.
 - create AF_UNIX socket counterparts for Assuan sockets from gpg-agent (except "browser" and "ssh" ones) and handle translation.
 I have no use for "browser" and S.gpg-agent.ssh presently does not work on Windows.
 - create and service named pipe for Windows native OpenSSH.
+Note, that OpenSSH (native and Cygwin) and AF_UNIX socket and named pipe are using pageant protocol to talk to gpg-agent.
-Note, that both ssh AF_UNIX socket and named pipe are using pageant protocol to talk to gpg-agent.
+- create and service Cygwin socket for Cygwin/MSYS2 build of OpenSSH.
+Note, that OpenSSH (native and Cygwin) and AF_UNIX socket and named pipe are using pageant protocol to talk to gpg-agent.
-- set environment variable `SSH_AUTH_SOCK` on Windows side and set it with proper pipe name so native OpenSSH tools know where to go.
+- set environment variable `SSH_AUTH_SOCK` on Windows side to point either to pipe name so native OpenSSH tools know where to go or to Cygwin socket file to be used with Cygwin/MSYS2 ssh binaries.
 - create `WIN_GNUPG_HOME`, `WSL_GNUPG_HOME`, `WIN_AGENT_HOME`, `WSL_AGENT_HOME` environment variables, setting them to point to directories with Assuan sockets and AF_UNIX sockets and register those environment variables with WSLENV for path translation.
 Basically WSL_* would be paths on the Linux side and WIN_* are Windows ones.
 This way every WSL environment started after will have proper "unix" and "windows" paths available for easy scripting.
 - serve as a backend for [gclpr](https://github.com/rupor-github/gclpr) remote clipboard tool (NOTE: starting with v1.1.0 gclpr server backend enforces protocol versioning and may require upgrade of gclpr).